top of page

 The 3rd Battalion of the 157th Infantry Regiment otherwise called the Thunderbirds is known for two things, liberating the Dachau concentration camp during WWII and the diversity of the soldiers who made up the regiment.
 This is especially significant in a time when discrimination was a common occurrence.

-Yet, instead of focusing and fleshing out these two details, The Liberator sacrifices the potentially compelling narratives that could come from them to focus on the leader of the battalion, Second Lieutenant Colonel Felix Sparks.
+Yet, instead of focusing on and fleshing out these two details, The Liberator Netflix Miniseries sacrifices the potentially compelling narratives that could come from them to focus on the leader of the battalion, Second Lieutenant Colonel Felix Sparks.

 The Thunderbirds in The Liberator Mini Series